 - lamb

-- and cold-water fish such as salmon or herring.
+- cold-water fish such as salmon or herring.

-- Thankfully, taurine is also available as powdered supplements, which you can always easily order online.
+- Thankfully, Taurine is also available as a powdered supplement, which you can easily order online.

-Talk to your vet before including these types of supplements in your cat’s diet.
-The vet can calculate the correct quantity of taurine supplement your cat requires if he or she considers it necessary.
+Talk to your vet before including these supplements in your cat’s diet.
+The vet can calculate the correct quantity of taurine supplement your cat requires if they consider it necessary.

 Carbohydrates

 Carbohydrates are usually always surrounded by ominous warnings in diets.
-Pet owners are often concerned about cats and carbohydrates leading to feline obesity and diabetes.
-Correct carbohydrates are very beneficial to your cat’s health.
+Pet owners are often concerned about cats and carbohydrates, leading to feline obesity and diabetes.
+However, correct carbohydrates are very beneficial to your cat’s health.

 Carbohydrates give cats a jolt of energy in a form that is highly digestible by the body.

-- Carbohydrates are typically be consumed in wet cat foods and are pre-treated, which means they are meant to be digested quickly by your cat's body.
+- Carbohydrates are typically pre-treated in wet cat foods, meaning they are meant to be digested quickly by your cat’s body.

-- If you feed your cat uncooked legumes and soybeans, you need to be mindful that the carbohydrates they contain may be paired with many other anti-nutritional elements that may harm your cat.
+- Suppose you feed your cat uncooked legumes and soybeans.
+In that case, you must be mindful that their carbohydrates may be paired with many other anti-nutritional elements that may harm your cat.

 - Healthful carbs to consider adding to your DIY pet food may be: